CableDorado2/Ikemen-Plus-Ultra/README.md

 >**I**tsu made mo **K**ansei shinai **E**ien ni **M**ikansei **EN**gine

 **I.K.E.M.E.N.** (retroactively referred to as S-SIZE IKEMEN or Vanilla).
-Is the **First Version** of Ikemen Engine that works like a Mugen Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
+Is the **First Version** of I.K.E.M.E.N.
+Engine that works like a M.U.G.E.N Clone using a compiled SSZ Project as interpreter, adding it suport for Lua language, SDL, OpenGL, Ogg Vorbis and other things.
 All used is opensource so **Suehiro** adapted the libraries to the project.
-This Ikemen is an expansion of his original SSZ code.
+This I.K.E.M.E.N.
+Software is an expansion of his original SSZ code.

 **I.K.E.M.E.N.
 Plus** is an unofficial update/expansion project worked by **K4thos** (not made by Suehiro) of the Vanilla version, using the lua language above implemented to extend the capabilities of the basics in main engine.

 **I.K.E.M.E.N.
 Plus Ultra** is an unofficial large scale update of the previous version maintained by **CD2** in association with **Strong FS**.
-It contains new features and engine improvements inspired from: Ikemen GO, Commercial Fighting Games and Touhou: Gensokyo Reloaded.
+It contains new features and engine improvements inspired from: Ikemen GO, Commercial Fighting Games and Touhou: Gensokyo Reloaded Fangame.

 **I.K.E.M.E.N.
 GO** is the official latest version of the engine.
 The original creator **Suehiro** abandoned his own source code in favour of rewriting the engine in Google's Go language (hence the name).
-This version it is under **active development by various developers** and is for people who want their game to follow what MUGEN does but with universal extra features/fixes.
+This version it is under **active development by various developers** and is for people who want their game to follow what M.U.G.E.N does but with universal extra features/fixes.

 **I.K.E.M.E.N.
 GO Plus** presented by **K4thos** was made to test some functions meanwhile the original is updated using the mentioned GO version.
-GO Plus is what IKEMEN Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.
+GO Plus is what I.K.E.M.E.N.
+Plus was to Vanilla, but over time GO Plus and GO merged into the same thing.

 ## References
 >- Suehiro's Main Page: